 For over 30 years, Percussionaire has been dedicated to saving and improving lives by advancing the world of respiratory care.
-Our mission is to create patient-centered Flow Ventilation® devices of the highest quality that solve real problems and save lives.
+Our mission is to create patient-centered TRUE-IPV® devices of the highest quality that solve real problems and save lives.
 We accomplish this just as our founder, Dr. Forrest Bird, did throughout his celebrated career - with a passion for continual improvement, by asking the right questions and caring about the lives we touch.

 Building Upon the Legacy of Dr. Forrest Bird

 Dr. Forrest M. Bird revolutionized the world of respiratory care.
 His pressure ventilator freed thousands from Iron Lungs during the polio epidemic and became the standard of pulmonary intensive care throughout the world.
 The foundations of Percussionaire were laid back in 1970’s when Dr. Bird shifted his focus and research on improving his mechanical ventilators resulting in the invention of Flow Ventilation®.
 The breakthrough technology was based on his innovative IPV® technology which continues to improve the quality of life for millions who suffer from pulmonary disease.

 - 1955: Dr. Forrest M. Bird releases the Bird Mark 7 Respirator.
 “The Bird” was the first commercially available and cost effective HFP Ventilator.
 It revolutionized the world of respiratory care and saved the lives of countless people.

 - 1965: First factory assembly line rolls out a medical respirator for home health care, Dr. Bird’s Mark III.

 - 1971: Dr. Forrest M. Bird introduces first infant ventilator, The BABYbird, which lowered infant mortality from 70% to 10%.

 - 1978: Dr. Forrest M. Bird sells his namesake company to 3M, who takes it public.